 Jamaica joined the Global TNA Phase III and completed the process in 2023.

-Jamaica’s vulnerability to climate change is likely to increase in the future in a number of ways.
+Jamaica’s vulnerability to climate change is likely to increase in the future.
 Based on recent projections made by the Climate Studies Group at the University of the West Indies, by the end of this century it will face a temperature increase of up to 4ᵒC and an increase in dry periods from 25%-30%.
 The number of storms is not expected to increase, but the storms themselves are projected to become more intense.

 Jamaica’s TNA contributes to the following Sustainable Development Goals: